 The Great Recession hit Detroiters hard.
 From 2000 – 2009, the median income of Detroiters declined from $38k to $26k.
 This is compared to a $80k to $62k decline in Oakland County over the same period.
 Black migration out of Detroit accelerated.

 Our Education Efforts

-You likely remember or have heard of our Good Neighborhoods Initiative.
+Perhaps the largest landmark initiative of The Skillman Foundation to-date was the Good Neighborhoods Initiative.
 This actually started as: Good Schools, Good Neighborhoods, Good Opportunities.

 Good Schools was a multi-faceted approach to strengthen a declining K-12 system.
 We celebrated and invested in schools that were excelling.
 And we supported innovation in improving schools.
 These investments included support for charter schools.

 Why support charters?
 With Detroit families turning to other school options, the Foundation made the

 decision that we would not be beholden to a district or institution.
 We said: We will invest wherever Detroit children are, and we will strive to give Detroit families the educational opportunities they deserve and demand.

 Our Good Schools Guide became the first effort to provide families with a full directory and transparent assessment of the city’s schools so parents could make informed choices about the best educational options for their kids.

 During the Good Schools Initiatives, education grants accounted for 27% of our giving.
 Most of this was directed toward Detroit Public Schools.

 On the whole, the Good Neighborhoods initiative set out to improve conditions for children living in six Detroit neighborhoods where 30% of the city’s children lived. $120M was invested over 11-years.